Tarrant County Diversion Programs

 Learn more about the Tarrant County Mental Health Diversion Program.

 → Tarrant County Veteran’s Court Diversion Program

 The Veteran’s Court Diversion Program is a diversion program for Justice Involved Veterans who are currently facing prosecution for one or more criminal cases.
 The program offers offenders a treatment option that is judicially supervised for veterans or current members of the United States Armed Forces, including members of the Reserves, National Guard, or State Guard.

 Learn more about Tarrant County Veteran’s Court.

+SWIFT, or Supervision With Intensive enForcemenT, uses a progressive sanction model to initiate change in the behavior of probationers.
 The Tarrant County SWIFT program is a post-plea intensive probation program that gives high-risk, high-need offenders an opportunity to change — and immediate sanctions for violations.
 The program is overseen by state District Judge Mollee Westfall and is aimed at motivating noncompliant probationers to follow the rules.

 Learn more about the Tarrant County SWIFT program.